Skip Navigation

 The Inpatient Rehab Difference

 We know that making the decision about where you receive your rehab services is important – especially with so many different options to consider.
-When you choose inpatient rehabilitation you will be cared for by a team that understands your individual situation and shares the same goals you do – getting you home as healthy, safely, and as quickly as possible.
+When you choose inpatient rehabilitation, including through Kindred Hospitals ARUs, you will be cared for by a team that understands your individual situation and shares the same goals you do – getting you home as healthy, safely, and as quickly as possible.
+And if you are a patient at a Kindred Hospital, you can continue your rehab without the hassle of transferring to a new facility.

 Acute rehabilitation providers are highly specialized in getting individuals back home and functioning at the highest level possible.
 Under the direction of a physiatrist, a doctor specialized in rehabilitation and physical medicine, we offer 15 hours of therapy within a seven-day week, following guidelines from the Centers for Medicare and Medicaid Services.
 This is typically provided for three hours per day, five days a week.
 In addition, nursing care is offered 24 hours per day, seven days a week.

 Inpatient rehabilitation settings are recommended by the American Heart Association/American Stroke Association for individuals recovering from stroke.
-In fact, treatment in the inpatient rehabilitation setting, like the ARU at Kindred Hospital Bay Area - St. Petersburg, has been shown to provide a higher level of care and achieve better results versus other types of rehabilitation programs.
+In fact, treatment in the inpatient rehabilitation setting, like the Kindred Hospitals ARUs, have been shown to provide a higher level of care and achieve better results versus other types of rehabilitation programs.

 For example, those receiving inpatient rehabilitation: